 For humanists then, an appreciation of science and the wonders it reveals can enrich our lives.

-Question: Does a scientific understanding of the natural world, including ourselves, diminish it?
+Question: Does a scientific understanding of the natural world, including ourselves, enhance or diminish it?

 © Humanists UK